n2cholas/n2cholas.github.io/_posts/2021-01-11-array-partition.md

 If we knew for sure that we would encounter an `arr[lo] > pivot` before `lo >= hi`, we wouldn't need to check `lo < hi`.
 To ensure this, we simply plant a sentinel value at the end of the array which is greater than pivot.
-This way, we know we'll stop incrementing `lo` once we reach the end.
+This way, we know the loop will break at that element before `lo` goes out of bounds.

 Now, the code: